rfcs-ai/ResPodGen/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are very welcome!
 Please feel free to submit a Pull Request.

 ## License